FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/03-Subscriptions/README.md

 > - Management boundaries
 > - Resource organization
 > - Subscription limits and quotas
+> - Management Groups

 ---

 ## Key Takeaways

-- Every Azure resource belongs to one subscription.
+- Every Azure resource belongs to a single subscription.
-- A subscription is the billing boundary.
+- A subscription is the billing and management boundary in Azure.
-- Subscriptions provide administrative isolation.
-- Multiple subscriptions improve governance.
+- Resource Groups organize resources within a subscription.
-- RBAC controls access within subscriptions.
+- Large organizations typically use multiple subscriptions.
+- Management Groups provide governance across multiple subscriptions.

 ---